Qurbani Done Beautifully

 It honors the legacy of Prophet Ibrahim (AS), who was willing to give up what he loved most.
 And every year, we’re invited to do the same—not because Allah needs it, but because we do.

 Qurbani is about letting go of comfort.
 Giving from the heart.
-And making sure no one in our Ummah is left out of Eid.
+And making sure no one in our Ummah is left out for Eid.

 Short answer: